Structure of the ICF

-To indicate that an environmental factor serves as a barrier, the ICF qualifier is added to the category following a 'dot' e.g. e150.2 (moderate barrier posed by the design, construction and building products and technology of building for public use).
+To indicate that an environmental factor serves as a barrier, the ICF qualifier is added to the category following a 'dot' e.g. e150.2 (moderate barrier posed by the design, construction, products and technology of buildings for public use).
 To indicate that an environmental factor serves as a facilitator, the ICF qualifier is added to the category following a plus sign e.g. e1151+4 (Assistive products and technology for personal use in daily living serves as a complete facilitator).

 An ICF qualifier of '8', not specified, is used when it is known that the environmental factor is a barrier, however there is insufficient information to quantify the extent of the problem.
 Likewise an ICF qualifier of '+8', also not specified, is used when it is known that the environmental factor is a facilitator, however there is insufficient information to quantify the extent of the problem.
 The ICF qualifier of '9', not applicable, is used in the same way as with the generic scale.

 It is important to note that in addition to this generic scale, the ICF contains additional qualifiers specific to the different components.
 For example, the second and third qualifiers of the component body structures are used to indicate the nature of a body structure change and its location respectively.